-We would like to thank all of our Shareholders for your support at our last Annual General and Special Meeting and we look forward to hearing from you at our upcoming Annual General Meeting on May 18, 2023.
+Also, we would like to thank all of our Shareholders for your support at our last Annual General Meeting and we look forward to hearing from you at our upcoming Meeting on May 16, 2024.

 Sincerely,

 (Signed) "Frank A. Dennis"

 Frank A. Dennis, Director, CEO and President

 Swiss Water Decaffeinated Coffee Inc.

 Delta, British Columbia, Canada